play 1 minute recap

 Another challenge we faced was securing time for design concepting.
 It isn't much of a stretch to say that on Day 1, we had team members asking for items ready for development.
 (Their urgency was understandable — a redesign of this scale hadn't been possible for a decade, and there was limited support available).
 There was a strong desire to get development underway as soon as possible — but we needed to ensure that we had a clear design direction first.
 Without that, there would be no strategy behind any components that would be built.

-After weeks of discussions and explorations (and bringing on a very talented project manager to coordinate a plan ), we were able to propose two paths forward.
+After weeks of discussions and explorations (and bringing on a very talented project manager to coordinate a plan), we were able to propose two paths possible forward.

 In one, we would showcase new work stories (but only a few) and pilot them in only a few countries.
 Doing so would allow us to stick to initial go-live dates, but the unified global digital presence would have to wait.
 Analytics and feedback from this pilot would determine the focus of the next phase of work: changing the work story format, adding more stories, or adding different kinds of content.